 Entomophthora muscae: destroyer of flies

-I study a entopathogenic Zoomycete fungus called Entomophthora muscae that infects fruit flies, then, right before killing them, manipulates their behavior to help spread to a new host.
+I study a entomopathogenic zoopagomycete fungus called Entomophthora muscae that infects fruit flies, then, right before killing them, manipulates their behavior to help spread to a new host.
 This fungus was first described in the scientific literature 1855 by Ferdinand Cohn, though it was known well before his publication.
-E. muscae is in fact just one of several Entomophthoralean fungi that make their living infecting, behaviorally-hijacking and killing insect hosts.
-Though E. muscae’s MO is eerily similar to that of Opiocordyceps spp., who are responsible for the infamous “zombie ant”, this fungus is about as distantly related as you and I are from our fruit fly friends.
+E. muscae is in fact just one of several entomophthoralean fungi that make their living infecting, behaviorally-hijacking and killing insect hosts.
+Though E. muscae’s MO is eerily similar to that of Ophiocordyceps spp., who are responsible for the infamous “zombie ant”, this fungus is about as distantly related as you and I are from our fruit fly friends.

 Figure 1.
 An E. muscae-killed fruit fly, aka a zombie fly.

 E. muscae begins its journey when an infectious spore, also called a conidium, lands on the cuticle of a fly host.
 The spore then employs specialized enzymes to burrow through the cuticle to reach the hemolymph-filled open circulatory system of the insect.
 Now inside, the fungus helps itself to the fly’s reserve nutrient stores called the fat body (a tissue that functions similarly to vertebrate liver).
 The fungus continues this way, leaving the fly’s organs (nervous system, muscles, gut and gonads) intact as it exhausts these nutrient stores.
 During this time, the fly continues to behave essentially normally, eating, mating and living its best fly life.